 Could Washington State have another “faithless elector?”
-Democratic Elector Robert Satiacum, one of twelve Washington State electors, is conflicted and torn over 2016.
+Democratic Elector Robert Satiacum has been conflicted and torn over 2016 for months.

 “I'm not going to be forced to go in there and pick out your poison.
 Not happening.
 Maybe this will start with something, we'll all stand up and speak up,” he told KING 5.
 “This is more than a presidential election; the world is in crisis mode!”

-A local activist and member of the Puyallup Tribe, Satiacum supported Bernie Sanders for president and still does.
+A local activist and member of the Puyallup Tribe, Satiacum also served as a Sanders delegate to the National Convention.

 “We had a great deal of hope with Bernie, because he said that.
 That we're going to go back and redress the way we're dealing with Native American people and their concerns and their needs,” he said.